List of Harry Potter translations: Translation process

 For an authorised translation, the publisher must first negotiate and sign a contract with Rowling's agents, The Blair Partnership.
 The publishers select translators locally.

-Translators were not granted access to the books before their official release date in English; hence, translation could start only after the English editions had been published, creating a lag of several months before the translations were made available.
+So as to prevent plots being leaked, translators were not granted access to the books before their official release date in English; hence, translation could start only after the English editions had been published, creating a lag of several months before the translations were made available.
 This necessary delay has boosted the sales of English language editions of the books to impatient fans, in countries where English is not the first language.
 Such was the clamour to read the fifth book that its English edition became the first English-language book ever to top the bookseller list in France.
 In Italy, impatient Potter fans organised "Operation Feather", deluging the publisher Salani with feathers (reminiscent of Hogwarts' messenger owls) to demand expedited publication for the Italian translation of the seventh and final book in the series.
 This has also caused unauthorised translations and fake versions of the books to appear in many countries.

 The high profile and demand for a high-quality local translation means that a great deal of care is often taken in the task.
 In some countries, such as Italy, the first book was revised by the publishers and issued in an updated edition in response to readers who complained about the quality of the first translation.
 In countries such as China and Portugal, the translation is conducted by a group of translators working together to save time.
 Some of the translators hired to work on the books were well known before their work on Harry Potter, such as Viktor Golyshev, who oversaw the Russian translation of the series' fifth book.
 Golyshev was renowned for his translations of William Faulkner and George Orwell, and was known to snub the Harry Potter books in interviews and refer to them as inferior literature.
 The Turkish translation of books two to five was undertaken by Sevin Okyay, a popular literary critic and cultural commentator.

 In 2017, Bloomsbury celebrated the series' 20th anniversary with an announcement that it had been officially translated into 79 languages.
 Since 2017, Bloomsbury has published or licensed translations into Scots, Hawaiian, Belarusian, Kazakh, Yiddish, and Māori.

 Some translations, such as those to the dead Latin and Ancient Greek languages, were done as academic exercises, to stimulate interest in the languages and to provide students of those languages with modern reading texts.
 The Ancient Greek version, according to the translator, is the longest text written in Ancient Greek since the novels of Heliodorus of Emesa in the 3rd century AD, and took about a year to complete.